- To apply an understanding of tint to recreate a traditional design style

 You could make a filmed version like the story they watched at the beginning of the lesson!

 Assessing pupils' progress and understanding

 Pupils with secure understanding indicated by: Using a variety of blue tones and a washed colour.
-Creating an image of something on a surface, like paper, using lines but also other marks and shading…. a To make, draw or write plans for something. using Parts of the face, such as eyes, nose and mouth. of a chosen story.
+Drawing a design using features of a chosen story.

-Pupils working at greater depth indicated by: Painting a considered design, drawing neatly with the A coloured liquid medium used for drawing, painting and printing…., being able to accurately select and use the right brush for the work, and able to add a decorative A repeated decorative design. to the outside of the plate.
+Pupils working at greater depth indicated by: Painting a considered design, drawing neatly with the ink, being able to accurately select and use the right brush for the work, and able to add a decorative pattern to the outside of the plate.

 In this unit